CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Priority-Signs.md

 Applicators:

-> These apply to a selected or previously customised junction.
+> These apply to a selected or previously customized junction.

 * `Click a priority sign icon` - cycle through priority signs (Priority > Yield > Stop > back to Priority...)